 To conclude, this “mark” system seems to answer the question of how will the world “worship” the Antichrist in this secular age.
 Worship, of course, is a spiritual thing, but usually in any religion, there is some outward, physical way of showing that worship.
 In ancient times it would have been easy to picture this as some form of physically bowing to a demagogue or his image.

 But the secular world of today does not practice that custom any more.
-But if we understand that initiation rites are also a form of worship, that makes it easier to conceive of how “worship” can take place in this modern age.
+When we understand, however, that initiation rites are also a form of worship, that makes it easier to conceive of how “worship” can take place in this modern age.
 A new ritual will take over as the outward show of worship – that of receiving the “mark”.

 But what do we see in the Revelation Book?
 Since it’s about modern times, the worship style is portrayed differently.
 Here is our clue.
 Whenever the phrase “worship the beast” or “worship his image” comes up, it is accompanied by the phrase “receive the mark” (instead of “fall down” or “bow down”).